Doing more to prevent dementia

 - Try shorter bursts of high intensity exercise as along with promoting fat loss it should reduce strains that may occur from long-duration exercise

 - Exercise should be fun – if you choose something you enjoy then you are more likely to stick at it.
-Exercise doesn’t have to mean running mini marathons – brisk walking, gardening, swimming, cycling all count!
+Exercise doesn’t have to mean running mini marathons – brisk walking, gardening, cycling all count!

 Other ways to keep our brains in tip top condition